diogosequeira94/smartcontract-kit/README.md

 - Memory: Data will only be stored during the execution of the function.
 - Storage: Data will persist even after the function is executed.

+EVM: Etherium Virtual Machine

+// SPDX-License-Identifier: MIT -> License which grants transparency and trust to a contract, its included in the topfile of a smart contract